 These preservation efforts ultimately served as a basis of "Landscapes2," the County's award-winning growth and preservation plan.
 This revealing narrative deserves reading and re-reading.
 It is legend -- for the benefit of generations to come.

 The book is dedicated to Mrs. John B. Hannum who was MFH for over 50 years.
 It covers the foxhunting season at the Cheshire Hunt from 2004-2009.

 Kathleen Crompton at HeronRun430@aol.com

 Southern Chester County in Vintage Postcards

-The Images of America series by Arcadia Publishing chronicles the history of small towns and downtowns across the country, including our area.
-Each title features more than 200 vintage images.
+(The above are from The Images of America series by Arcadia Publishing chronicles the history of small towns and downtowns across the country, including our area.
+Each title features more than 200 vintage images.)